Business Economics (Business)

 - Actuarial science majors – must complete an International Business Course as part of the degree requirements.
 Actuarial science majors may choose to take ECON 321 Introduction to International Economics to fulfill the IBCR as well as the global awareness requirement (NBR 6–ACE 9).

-- Business administration majors – ECON 321 and MNGT 414 International Management may be taken to fulfill the global awareness requirement (NBR 6–ACE 9) as well as a requirement for the major.
+- Business administration majors – ECON 321 or MNGT 414 International Management may be taken to fulfill the global awareness requirement (NBR 6–ACE 9) as well as a requirement for the major.
 (ECON 321 and MNGT 414 are also IBCR course options.)

 - Economics majors – ECON 321 may be taken to fulfill the global awareness requirement (NBR 6–ACE 9) as well as a requirement for the major.
 (ECON 321 is also an IBCR option).